Bang Rak district: Urban development

+Post-war development

 Bang Rak District gradually proceeded to fill up with development, and in the post-World War II period, increasing numbers of foreign businesses moved from the waterfront area into newer premises, especially along Si Lom Road.
 In 1963, the trams were discontinued, and the canal that ran alongside Si Lom road was filled in for its expansion, further incentivizing its development as a business street.
 (Many of the roads had originally been built with canals running alongside, using the excavated earth.
 The Paknam Railway was also discontinued, in 1960.)
 The Dusit Thani Hotel, the city's first high-rise building, opened in 1970, initiating a wave of high-rise construction along Si Lom and Sathon as the economy boomed through the early 1990s.
-While the 1997 financial crisis put an end to the boom, the economy eventually recovered, and Si Lom and Sathon remain among the most prominent of Bangkok's business districts, with the BTS Skytrain now snaking its way through rows of skyscrapers.
+While the 1997 financial crisis put an end to the boom, the economy eventually recovered.

 The earliest government proclamation naming Bang Rak as a district dates to 1908, and it was re-established with boundaries near its present form in 1915.
 Its status, along with Bangkok's other districts', was later changed from amphoe to khet in 1972.
 The district is named Bang Rak after the original waterfront settlement.
 While bang is a common place name prefix for villages situated on a rivers, the origins of the second word are unclear.
 Early documents variably spelled the name as บางรัก or บางรักษ์; the first (and current) spelling fits with the theory that it derived from that of the rak (Gluta usitata) tree, a large trunk of which had been found in the area, while the second favours the idea that the name came from the word rak (รักษ์ 'heal'), after hospitals operated by the area's missionaries.
 Today, as rak is also a homonym alternatively meaning "love", the name makes the district office a popular place for marriage registrations, especially on Valentine's Day.